Renishaw Charities Committee

 Individual fund raising:

-The RCC will support non-employees who are fundraising for organisation(s) that fulfil the above criteria, and who have not received funds from the RCC within the past 12 months (including beneficiaries of The Citizen newspaper's Wish Campaign).
+The RCC will support non-employees who are organising a fundraising event for organisation(s) that fulfil the above criteria, and who have not received funds from the RCC within the past 12 months (including beneficiaries of The Citizen newspaper's Wish Campaign).
 Cheques will be made payable to that organisation.

 The RCC does not provide funding for projects that are wholly or partly considered to be personal development (e.g. sports sponsorship or educational/charitable expeditions), or if the applicant is seeking sponsorship to cover the costs of participating in an event.